joe-sharman/tokenizer-visualizer/README.md

 - `▁` (low underscore) used by SentencePiece tokenizers such as T-5 and LLaMa.

 This project was created to practice front-end development.

+_Originally published on the 7th of December 2025_.